Yousf316/DatabaseBackupService/README.md

 ---

 ## Troubleshooting
-- **Service not starting**: Check the Event Viewer for any startup errors.
+- **Service not starting**: Check the service log file for any startup errors.
 - **Backups not happening**: Ensure that the SQL Server database is accessible and the backup folder has proper permissions.